Last Updated on November 8, 2019 by Christine Kaaloa

 Note: Buying bags in Taiwan can be cheap, but not necessarily made to last.
 I bought a backpack that didn’t last longer than a week.

-Tour Me Away and Like it Formosa offer free walking tours of Taipei city.
+Tour Me Away and Like it Formosa offer free walking tours of Taipei.
 It’s held by local volunteers and runs on donations.
 Both offer a couple of tour options for those who either want to get to know the city, meet people or enjoy a budget day tour.
 I took a Chill Out Tour for a chance to learn about Taipei’s local lifestyle.
 It’s not a bad way to spend your afternoon and expect a casual tour.
 Donations are encouraged by the volunteers as some of college students looking to make a few dollars for school.
 Highly recommended if you have time!

 21. Food Tour with Taipei Eats